 Cross Country Wireless APRS Messenger program

-The APRS Messenger program provides a simple way to send and receive APRS messages from an APRS TNC Digi Tracker on VHF and by APRS over PSK, MFSK and GMSK modes on HF.
+The APRS Messenger program provides a simple way to send and receive APRS messages over PSK, MFSK and GMSK modes on HF.

-Two way messaging smart Igate for HF APRS over PSK, QPSK and GMSK
+Two way messaging smart Igate for HF APRS over PSK, GMSK and MFSK

-APRS over PSK, QPSK and GMSK has packet error checking and frequency hopping receiver AFC/
+APRS over PSK, GMSK and MFSK has packet error checking

-GPS beaconing over APRS over PSK, QPSK and GMSK for HF mobile use
+GPS beaconing over APRS over PSK, GMSK and MFSK for HF mobile use

-Now with twenty four simultaneous receivers for PSK, MFSK and GMSK modes
+Now with twenty four simultaneous receivers for PSK, GMSK and MFSK modes

 Simple to use for APRS messaging to the latest APRS specification